Process real-time IoT data streams with Azure Stream Analytics

 Scenario

-Contoso, which is a company in the industrial automation space, has completely automated its manufacturing process.
+Contoso, a company in the industrial automation space, has automated its manufacturing process.
 The machinery in this plant has sensors that are capable of emitting streams of data in real time.
 In this scenario, a production floor manager wants to have real-time insights from the sensor data to look for patterns and take actions on them.
 You can use Stream Analytics Query Language (SAQL) over the sensor data to find interesting patterns from the incoming stream of data.

 {